Setanna/emulate/Rules/Conditions/Frightened.md

 ---

 # Frightened
-A creature with the frightened conditions gains a -1 [[Rules/Bonuses and Penalties/Morale|Morale]] Penalty on all rolls and Hit Class.
+A creature with the frightened conditions gains a [[Rules/Bonuses and Penalties/Morale|Morale]] Penalty on all rolls and Hit Class.
+The Penalty is equal to their Frightened Value.